 A home equity loan allows you to borrow money that is secured by your home.
 You may be able to borrow up to 85% of the equity you have built up.
 For example, if you have $100,000 in home equity, you may have access to an $85,000 loan.

-The actual amount you are offered will also be based on factors such as income, credit score, and the home’s market value.
+The actual amount you are offered will also be based on factors such as income, credit score (which may differ among the credit bureaus — say, between TransUnion vs. Equifax), and the home’s market value.

 You repay the lump-sum loan with fixed monthly payments over a fixed term.